UMSKT/writeups/BINK.md

 This strange behavior is most likely a bug triggered by a lack of error handling in DPCDLL's channel ID validation code.

 Possibly as a result of this behavior, Microsoft added a secondary check to PIDGEN.DLL in Server 2003 RTM, making sure that keys used during setup match a more limited range of product IDs.
-In early versions, this check simply searches a list of product IDs, but by Server 2003 SP1, a standardized table format was created.
+In early versions, this check simply searches a list of product IDs, but for Server 2003 SP1 and newer, a standardized table format was created.
 This table is also included in Windows XP K/KN and Windows XP Professional x64.

 | Offset   | Value                                                |
 |----------|------------------------------------------------------|